I grew up pretending and performing.

 In high school, I overcame adolescent insecurity by trying out for all sorts of roles too big for me: cheerleading, plays, talent shows, marching band, and other popularity contests.
 I got good at exuding confidence 3 sizes bigger than I felt.
-I made pretend on many stages and mostly I began to grow into the parts I played.
+Making pretend on many stages, I began to grow into the parts I played.

 Keeping Up Appearances

 I have been a singer, songwriter and performer for several decades and have learned to put on the person I want to be when I take the stage.
 There is a lot to be said for keeping up appearances when putting on a show.
 The audience expects competence and engagement so I make eye-contact even when my self-confidence is flagging and my voice feels weak.
 Sometimes the best advice is ‘fake it ’til you make it.’

 However, the pretense can get out of hand and we can lose our true selves by hiding behind ‘false selves,’ projections of what we want others to believe about us.
 We also grow out of some of our roles and can confidently let them go.
 I am now 53 years old and recognize that I must let go at last some of my personae from the past.
 There’s a thrill and a qualm in moving on.

 My story might go something like this:

 In the afternoon of my life, I decided to disband my circle of loyal ladies.
 I was in no rush, wanting to slowly let go of my cadre of steady companions.
 But go they must.

 So I stood to face each one in turn.
 I thanked Competence for her good service, shook her hand and let her go, surprised by the weakness I felt without her by my side.